material-components/material-components-web/packages/mdc-notched-outline/README.md

 --- | ---
 `mdc-notched-outline` | Mandatory.
 Container for the SVG of the notched outline path.
 `mdc-notched-outline--notched` | Class to open notch outline.
-`mdc-notched-outline__path` | Mandatory.
-The path of the SVG of the notched outline.
+`mdc-notched-outline__leading` | Mandatory.
+Element representing the leading side of the notched outline (before the notch).
+`mdc-notched-outline__notch` | Mandatory.
+Element representing the notch.
-`mdc-notched-outline__idle` | Mandatory.
-The full outline when the notch is hidden.
+`mdc-notched-outline__trailing` | Mandatory.
+Element representing the trailing side of the notched outline (after the notch).

 ### Sass Mixins